Antolius/deployments-and-disasters/design.md

 #### Coop

-* DM can observe player interactions during the game to see if their teamwork improves.
+* Disaster master can observe player interactions during the game to see if their teamwork improves.
 * Players' line managers could report on their improvement in teamwork as part of their performance review process.

 #### Improve

 * Endgame poll can include a question on newly discovered tools.
-* DM can observe players and note instances of them discovering a tool they didn't already know about.
+* Disaster master can observe players and note instances of them discovering a tool they didn't already know about.
 * Player mentors can work with them to incorporate improving in areas they detected as significant through the game.
 Mentors could later report on this.

 ## Game rules